Gender in Music Psychology

 In total, the dataset included 9066 authors, of whom 5312 were unique.
 Author affiliations spanned 63 countries.
 We also extracted citation counts and Open Access status from Scopus.
 Information on joint first authorship was not available in the data.

 Gender attribution was initially based on first names.
 We recognise that treating gender as a binary category is inherently problematic.
 Gender is a complex and multidimensional social construct.
-However, consistent with prior meta-science research on gender and authorship (González-Alvarez & Sos-Peña, 2020; Ni et al., 2021; Rock et al., 2021; Shah et al., 2021; Son & Bell, 2022; Wais, 2006), we adopt a binary classification—male and female—for analytical purposes and assume that first names allow for a reasonable, though imperfect, attribution of gender.
+However, consistent with prior meta-science research on gender and authorship (González-Alvarez & Sos-Peña, 2020; Ni et al., 2021; Rock et al., 2021; Shah et al., 2021; Son & Bell, 2022; Wais, 2006) and that non-binary authorship generally is less than 0.1% (Son & Bell, 2022), we adopt a binary classification—male and female—for analytical purposes and assume that first names allow for a reasonable, though imperfect, attribution of gender.
 We used the genderize API (Wais, 2006), which predicts gender from first names and can be supplemented with country information derived from author affiliations to improve accuracy.
 This method resolved the gender of 89.3% of authors with a probability greater than 0.90.
 Only 89 names had a low attribution probability (< 0.55).
 Unattributed cases were then checked manually, resulting in 185 manual corrections.
 After this process, 32 names remained ambiguous and 27 were unknown—some likely due to data entry errors in Scopus (e.g. only initials or surnames).
 These 59 cases were excluded from the dataset.
-It is likely that the due to challenge of attributing gender correctly not all the gender attributions are correct.
+It is likely that the due to challenge of attributing gender accurately not all the gender attributions are correct.
 Although genderize.io has been shown to achieve 96.6% accuracy in a diverse multinational test database without using a country of origin information – 98% with the information included – it also underperforms (82% accuracy) in Asian names (VanHelene et al., 2024).
 However, the error rates of these processes have been previously been shown to be non-biased, i.e. showing similar number of mistakes for both genders (Sebo, 2021; VanHelene et al., 2024).

 We defined four types of authorship positions: single authorship, first authorship (which does not include papers with a single author), coauthorship, and last authorship.
 Coauthorship includes all positions other than first and last.
 These positions carry different academic prestige: first authorship is typically associated with the primary contributor, while last authorship is often held by senior researchers with established reputations (Tscharntke et al., 2007).